-- if the mounting of the installation for the flowmeter method is in accordance with Figures A.3, A.6, A.7, A.8 and A.9, and the pressure drop across the system is less than 1 hPa. - When the flowmeter is installed in high pressure pipe lines of fuel injection system, care shall be taken when setting the position of the flowmeter and following points: - the resisting pressure of parts of flowmeter, e.g. sensors, filters, pipes, etc., shall be sufficiently higher than the fuel pressure; - the pressure drops caused by parts of the flowmeter, e.g. sensors, filters, pipes, etc., shall not influenced on the fuel injection pressure and the fuel flow rate; - in cases where intermittent flow or reflux occurs in the vicinity of the flowmeter, the pipe arrangement shall be improved or the flowmeter shall have the compensator for the intermittent flow and reflux; - no vapour shall be generated in the pipes and the flowmeter. - A.2.1.3 Other installation locations may be used if it has been proved that these conditions do not influence the fuel feed of the motorcycle. - A.2.1.4 To reduce the possibility of pressure loss in the fuel pipes, it is recommended that:
+- b) if the mounting of the installation of the flowmeter method is in accordance with Figures A.3, A.6, A.7, A.8 and A.9, and the pressure drop across the system is less than 1 hPa. - When the flowmeter is installed in high-pressure pipe lines of fuel injection system, care shall be taken when setting the position of the flowmeter and the following points: - the resisting pressure of parts of the flowmeter, (e.g. sensors, filters, pipes, etc.) shall be sufficiently higher than the fuel pressure; - the pressure drops caused by parts of the flowmeter, (e.g. sensors, filters, pipes, etc.) shall not influence on the fuel injection pressure and the fuel flow rate; - in cases where the intermittent flow or reflux occurs in the vicinity of the flowmeter, the pipe arrangement shall be improved or the flowmeter shall have the compensator for the intermittent flow and reflux; - no vapour shall be generated in the pipes and the flowmeter. - A.2.1.3 Other installation locations may be used if it has been proved that these conditions do not influence the fuel feed of the moped. - A.2.1.4 To reduce the possibility of pressure loss in the fuel pipes, it is recommended that:

-$$d_1 \leqslant d_2 \tag{A.1}$$
+$$d_1 \le d_2 \tag{A.1}$$